 iMovR Cadence Express Standing Desk Converter Review

-In the realm of "hovering" sit-stand workstations the Cadence Express breaks new ground in sharp looks, durability, range of motion, and above all, stability.
-At nearly 50% less cost than "high design" models like the QuickStand Lite, the Cadence Express offers a far more rigid arm mechanism for a better customer experience, while looking just as good.
+In the realm of “hovering” sit-stand workstations the now discontinued Cadence Express broke new ground in sharp looks, durability, range of motion, and above all, stability.
+At nearly 50% less cost than “high design” models like the QuickStand Lite, the Cadence Express had a far more rigid arm mechanism for a better customer experience, while looking just as good.
 A five-year warranty backs up the top quality components used in the Cadence Express.

-Free shipping included in the Lower 48 states.
-Contact iMovR for shipping rates to AK, HI, or Canada.
+Standard Shipping of $69 in the Lower 48 states.
+See iMovR.com for shipping rates to AK, HI, or Canada.

 Gas-piston counter-balance arm